kevmoo/build_version/README.md

     > pub run build_runner build
     ```

-    You should see a file created at `lib/src/version.dart`
+    `lib/src/version.dart` will be generated with content:

     ```dart
     // Generated code.
 Do not modify.
-    const version = '1.2.3';
+    const packageVersion = '1.2.3';
     ```